dotnet-architecture/eShopOnContainers/README.md

 See at the Wiki the posts on setup/instructions about how to deploy to Kubernetes or Service Fabric in Azure (although you could also deploy to any other cloud or on-premises).

 ## Sending feedback and pull requests
-As mentioned, we'd appreciate to your feedback, improvements and ideas.
+As mentioned, we'd appreciate your feedback, improvements and ideas.
 You can create new issues at the issues section, do pull requests and/or send emails to **eshop_feedback@service.microsoft.com**

 ## Questions